include-what-you-use/include-what-you-use/README.md

     T<string> t;
   }
 ```
-And you call MyFunc<hash_set>.
-Who is responsible for the 'use' of hash<string>, and thus needs to #include "myhash.h"?
+And you call `MyFunc<hash_set>`.
+Who is responsible for the 'use' of `hash<string>`, and thus needs to `#include "myhash.h"`?
 I think it has to be the caller, even if the  caller never uses the string type in its file at all.
 This is rather counter-intuitive.
 Luckily, it's also rather rare.

 ### Typedefs ###

-Suppose you #include a file "foo.h" that has typedef hash_map<Foo, Bar> MyMap;.
+Suppose you #include a file "foo.h" that has typedef `hash_map<Foo, Bar> MyMap;`.
 And you have this code:
 ```
   for (MyMap::iterator it = ...)
 ```
 Who, if anyone, is using the symbol hash_map<Foo, Bar>::iterator?
-If we say you, as the author of the for-loop, are the user, then you must #include <hash_map>, which undoubtedly goes against the goal of the typedef (you shouldn't even have to know you're using a hash_map).
+If we say you, as the author of the for-loop, are the user, then you must `#include <hash_map>`, which undoubtedly goes against the goal of the typedef (you shouldn't even have to know you're using a hash_map).
 So we want to say the author of the typedef is responsible for the use.
 But how could the author of the typedef know that you were going to use MyMap::iterator?
 It can't predict that.
 That means it has to be responsible for every possible use of the typedef type.
 This can be complicated to figure out.
 It requires instantiating all methods of the underlying type, some of which might not even be legal C++ (if, say, the class uses SFINAE).

 Worse, when the language auto-derives template types, it loses typedef information.
 Suppose you wrote this:
 ```